oddbird/oddsite/content/2016/12/30/initial-letter.rst

 designs more unique and help provide useful visual cues for your audience.
 One of these newer techniques can be used to create the drop caps that we know and love often found in print design.
-This technique has been used for centuries to bring emphasis to a new section of text and we are finally getting a decent way to easily apply this with CSS.
+This technique has been used for centuries to bring emphasis to a new section of text, and we finally have a decent way to easily apply drop caps with CSS.

-CSS initial-letter syntax
+CSS Initial-Letter Syntax
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-First you need an element or class to use as the target and we will append the
+First you need an element or class to use as the target, and then we will append the
 ``::first-letter`` pseudo element.
 The property is ``initial-letter`` and the value
 is the number of lines you would like your initial letter to expand.